crowdcover/moabi/_posts/blog/2014-04-07-presets-and-id.md

 2. We have forked the UI rendering into separate files like ui/preset_editor.js and ui/edit_preset_list.js.
 This essentially contains code similar to the rendering of the preset list and raw tag editor.
 Is this the right approach?
 3. Right now, presets are tied to the geometry of the entity in the context.
 This doesn't make sense when editing a preset because the user would want to search for all presets and pick whichever.
 We made changes in ui/edit_preset_list.js to incorporate this.
 Is this good?
 Can we rethink the idea of geometry to include something like 'all'?
 4. Does the overall structure of code look sensible?

+We are hoping that this blog post will encourage conversations around the work that we have been doing and we can hopefully make the preset editor more concrete.